Understanding U.S. postage stamp trial color die and plate proofs

 Figure 2.
 Vermilion, dull red, blue green, and gray black plate proofs of the 1863 2¢ Andrew Jackson Black Jack issue on India paper.

 Figure 1.
 A dark red trial color die proof of the 1866 15¢ Abraham Lincoln memorial issue on India paper and die sunk on card blotter.
-Twelve colors other than the issued black were considered; these proofs provide a different perspective of the issue.
+Twelve colors other than the issued black were considered; these proofs provide a different perspective of the i

 The only difference between a die proof and trial color die proof is color.